Omiiii-20/Arbitrary-Precision-Calculator/README.md

-APC – Arbitrary Precision Calculator
+# APC – Arbitrary Precision Calculator

+## Author
-Author: Om Bidikar
+Om Bidikar

-Batch: 25017_172
-Date: 14 Nov 2025
+---

-About the Project
+## About the Project

-This project implements a Big Integer Calculator that performs arithmetic operations on very large integers (numbers bigger than what int or long long can store).
+This project implements a Big Integer Calculator that performs arithmetic operations on numbers larger than standard data types like int or long long.

-To achieve this, each digit is stored inside a Doubly Linked List, allowing numbers of unlimited size.
+Each digit is stored in a Doubly Linked List, allowing efficient handling of arbitrarily large integers.

-The project supports:
+---

+## Features

-➕ Addition
+- Addition

-➖ Subtraction
+- Subtraction

-✖ Multiplication
+- Multiplication

-➗ Division
+- Division

-Conversion of input digits into linked list
+- Conversion of input digits into linked list

-Utility functions (insert, compare, free, print)
+- Utility functions (insert, compare, free, print)

-All functions are modular and separated into their own .c files.
+---

 ## 📁 Project Structure